PsycoStea/Pi-Zero-2W-Bad-USB/payload_commands.md

 # BadUSB Payload Command Reference

-Below are the recognised commands your payload.txt can use with this toolkit.
+Below are the recognized commands your payload.txt can use with this toolkit.

 | Command | Description |
 | ------- | ----------- |